-Along with writing hundreds of opinions and orders for the Court, Justice Page has also authored three children's books: Alan and his Perfectly Pointy Impossibly Perpendicular Pinky, The Invisible You, and Grandpa Alan's Sugar Shack.
+Along with writing hundreds of opinions and orders for the Court, Justice Page has also authored four children's books: Alan and his Perfectly Pointy Impossibly Perpendicular Pinky, The Invisible You, Grandpa Alan's Sugar Shack and Bee Love.

 In 2018, Page was awarded the Presidential Medal of Freedom.
 He counts his greatest success as his 45 year marriage to the late Diane Sims Page as well as his children Kamie Page, Nina Page, Justin Page, and Georgi Page.

 You may read more about the life and work of Justice Page in the resources provided in this guide.